adde88/sd-webui-reactor-nsfw/README.md

 Please do the next:

-Inside the folder `extensions\sd-webui-reactor-sfw` run Terminal or Console (cmd) and then:
+Inside the folder `extensions\sd-webui-reactor-nsfw` run Terminal or Console (cmd) and then:
 - `git reset f48bdf1 --hard`
 - `git pull`

 OR

-Just delete the folder `sd-webui-reactor-sfw` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor-sfw`
+Just delete the folder `sd-webui-reactor-sfw` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/adde88/sd-webui-reactor-nsfw`
+You cannot run both `sd-webui-reactor-sfw` and `sd-webui-reactor-nsfw` at the same time.

 ### **X. StabilityMatrix Issues**

-If you encounter any issues with installing this extension in the StabilityMatrix package manager - read here how to solve: https://github.com/Gourieff/sd-webui-reactor/issues/129#issuecomment-1768210875
+If you encounter any issues with installing this extension in the StabilityMatrix package manager - read here how to solve: https://github.com/adde88/sd-webui-reactor-nsfw/issues/

 ## Updating